28raining/trgmc/README.md

 # Todo

 ## Important
--- Add footer with ym name and link to git
 - tax should reduce if loan length decreases
 - show new finish date after events
 - double check maths against other sites
-- get a domain, make the site live
 -- google analytics
 -- google adwords